 \subsubsection{Results}

-The experiment results are presented in Figure~\ref{fig:Ackermann}.
-Figures~\ref{fig:Exp_inputs_123},~\ref{sub@fig:Exp_inputs4567} shows the tracking results of the control inputs.
+The experimental results are presented in Figure~\ref{fig:Ackermann}.
+Figures~\ref{fig:Exp_inputs_123} and~\ref{sub@fig:Exp_inputs4567} show the tracking results of the control inputs.
 The errors between the current and target configurations are plotted in Figure~\ref{fig:Exp_convergence}.
-The snapshots of Examples 1-3 and Examples 4-7 are presented in Figure~\ref{fig:Exp_init_123},~\ref{sub@fig:Exp_half_123},~\ref{sub@fig:Exp_full_123} and Figure~\ref{fig:Exp_init_4567},~\ref{sub@fig:Exp_half_4567},~\ref{sub@fig:Exp_full_4567}, respectively.
-Due to the measurement noises, we observe that the tracking results of the linear velocity contain small fluctuations around the desired value.
-In angular velocity, the track error becomes larger due to the parameter uncertainties and response time of the UGV's chassis.
-However, despite the real-world disturbances above, the Ackermann UGV consistently converges to the target configuration with bounded trajectory curvature in all examples.
+The snapshots of Examples 1-3 and Examples 4-7 are presented in Figures~\ref{fig:Exp_init_123},~\ref{sub@fig:Exp_half_123},~\ref{sub@fig:Exp_full_123} and~\ref{fig:Exp_init_4567},~\ref{sub@fig:Exp_half_4567},~\ref{sub@fig:Exp_full_4567}, respectively.
+Due to measurement noise, we observe that the tracking results of the linear velocity exhibit small fluctuations around the desired value.
+In the case of angular velocity, the tracking error increases due to parameter uncertainties and the response time of the UGV's chassis.
+However, despite the aforementioned real-world disturbances, the Ackermann UGV consistently converges to the target configuration with bounded trajectory curvature in all examples.
 The experimental results showcase the effectiveness and robustness of the feedback motion planning algorithm in real-world applications.